snhstq/IBM3705_R5/README.md

 - N17B which is the NCP for the remote 3705

 Copy both members to SYS1.VTAMLST
-Follow the steps outlined in section [Generating and Loading the NCP](#generating-and-loading-the-ncp)to generated both NCP's.
+Follow the steps outlined in section [Generating and Loading the NCP](#generating-and-loading-the-ncp) to generated both NCP's.

 Start the local 3705
 ./BIN/i3705 3705-128k.cnf